victorma17/besu-deployer-docker/README.md

 🟡 Docker running

-First of all we gonna run the install shell script of configuration 🙋🏻‍♂️
+All that is needed is run the install shell script of configuration (Take a quick look before) 🙋🏻‍♂️

 ```sh
 sh install.sh
 ```

+DONE 😎

+### Customize more configuration

+If you want to change the Genesis, you must to replace in

 ### Extra